heyman/http-warmup/README.md

 Python script / Docker image that waits for an HTTP server to come online and optionally warms it up by sending some requests to it.

+This can be used to warm up a web server before starting to redirect real HTTP requests from users, when doing zero downtime deployments.

 ## Usage

 **Wait for a host to reply with an HTTP 2xx response:**